Visperi/OsrsHelper/README.md

 Code should work with newer versions of these modules if no major updates are not made.
 Only exception is discord.py which will **not** work if updated to rewrite.

 # Installation
 Unfortunately the bot is not currently guaranteed to work without downloading both finnish and english versions.
-This is something I will be working on (+ adding your own languages)
+Also, timestamps are currently wrong if you live outside of gmt +2.
+These are the first things I will be working on as much as I have time.

 1. Download everything in this repository. move **all** files into the same directory with all .py files
 2. Empty all data files you want.
 When you do this, leave one `{}` brackets in emptied .json files.
 Following files can safely be emptied without causing any differences in bot functionality: